Tuwaiq-Jeddah-Kotlin-1/Boost-Up/README.md

   <img src="home_screens_b.png" width="1100">

- •	Refresh to get new quotes  Refresh to get new quotes.
+ •	Refresh to get new quotes.

  •	Add/remove the quote to/from favorite list.